edm1/gwas-enrichment/README.md

                         (default: 100,000)
   --testposrange <int kb>
-                        Test SNPs are excluded if there is another test SNP with lower p-value within this genomic range.
+                        Test SNPs are excluded if there is another test SNP with higher p-value within this genomic range.
 Useful to reduce multiple testing burden. (default: None) --ldmap <plink ld file>
                         LD map output from plink --r2.
 Used to exclude test